 To add, denitrification, the chemical process of nitrogen fertiliser where oxygen is removed, consequently turns into nitrous oxide.
-As this is released into the air it becomes a potent greenhouse gas attributing to global warming.
-The run off of fertilisers and pesticides into ground water supplies and waterways causes environmental destruction.
-Unsustainable practices are short sighted.
-Sure, they can increase crop production but as land becomes desolate year on year, crop yields will fall.
+As this is released into the air it becomes a potent greenhouse gas attributed to global warming.
+The runoff of fertilisers and pesticides into groundwater supplies and waterways causes environmental destruction.
+Unsustainable practices are short-sighted.
+Sure, they can increase crop production, but crop yields will fall as land becomes desolate year on year.

 In 2011, Greenpeace launched their Detox Fashion campaign asking fashion labels to stop hazardous chemicals from polluting waterways.
 Greenpeace identified 11 priority chemical groups:

-Azo dyes releasing carcinogenic amines through reductive cleavage
+- Azo dyes release carcinogenic amines through reductive cleavage

-Take APEOs for example, this chemical is used across a number of products including wetting agents, spinning oils (yarn and fabric), emulsifier/dispersing agents for dyes and prints, impregnating agents, degreasing agents for leather hides, dyes and pigment preparations, and down/feather fillings.
-APEOs pose little threat as they are weakly estrogenic.
-It is not until they are released into the environment and become APs that they begin to bond with other cancer causing chemical structures.
+Take APEOs for example, this chemical is used across several products including wetting agents, spinning oils (yarn and fabric), emulsifier/dispersing agents for dyes and prints, impregnating agents, degreasing agents for leather hides, dyes and pigment preparations, and down/feather fillings.
+APEOs pose minor threat as they are weakly estrogenic.
+It is not until they are released into the environment and become APs that they begin to bond with other cancer-causing chemical structures.

 APs have been known to bond with xeno-estrogens.
-To us humans, xeno-estrogens have endocrine disrupting effects such as decreased sperm count, and an increase in testicular, prostate, and breast cancer.
-To fish, birds, and mammals it is toxic, affecting fertility, decreasing stocks and ecosystems become impaired.
+To us humans, xeno-estrogens have endocrine-disrupting effects such as decreased sperm count, and an increase in testicular, prostate, and breast cancer.
+To fish, birds, and mammals it is toxic, affecting fertility, decreasing stocks and ecosystems becoming impaired.

 Research has found that hazardous chemicals present in clothing can be attributed to skin allergies, carcinogenic causing cancer, and reproductive disruptors.
-High concentrations of APEOs have been found in grey water after customers wash their clothing item for the first time.
+High concentrations of APEOs have been found in greywater after customers wash their clothing items for the first time.
 The importance of tracing, auditing, and ensuring your products are safe cannot be underestimated.
-Accreditations that look at human health as well as environmental impact provide a wholesome approach to ethics in the fashion supply chain.
+Accreditations that look at human health, as well as environmental impact, provide a wholesome approach to ethics in the fashion supply chain.

 Whether you’re a business owner or customer make sure you take a look at OEKO-Tex Standards.